 Person-Centered Planning and Self-Advocacy

 Person-Centered Planning (PCP) means that the person who needs supports is at the center of any planning about his or her life.
 Justly, the person must be able to give his opinion even if it is just to point to “yes” or “no”.
-This PCP is important to having a real life.
+This PCP is vital to having a real life.
 Self-advocacy means being able to really advocate for what you want in life and be ready to let people know what your wants and needs are.
-When you need support staff for daily life, it is necessary to kindly be able to make them know what is important to you and to your life.
+When you need support staff for daily life, it is necessary to kindly be able to make them know what is important to you and your life.
 For example, the following is important for my support staff to know:

 Having no plan gives me anxiety because I don’t know what to expect.
 Nicely, I need to know what’s next so I can greatly get my body ready.
 Being in certain supermarkets and coffee shops need different preparations greatly than going to the beach.
 For example, I need to kindly prepare by talking through the trip so that I can prepare for the different sensory stimuli I might encounter.
 By knowing where I am going and who is supporting me, I can make a plan of action in my head.
 This greatly reduces my anxiety.